Game-Host-Bros/guides/src/content/docs/games/Counter-Strike 2/install plugins.md

 2. In the left-hand menu, click `Configuration > Startup Parameters` and toggle on the setting `Enable Modding`.
 3. Restart the server.

 Everything you require to install mods and plugins on your CS2 server is now configured and ready to use.
 Everything will be automatically updated once your server restarts.

+If you disable this setting, your `/game/csgo/addons` folder will be renamed to disable any plugins from loading.
+If you re-enable modding it will install a fresh version of CS# and Metamod without affecting the plugins or configs you previously installed in the renamed addons folder.
+This is good for testing if a plugin has broken your server.
+You will need to manually restore your plugins by renaming the addons folder if you do this, or simply contact a bro.

 ## Installing Plugins